One of the questions that comes up from time to time is: Can you be homeschooled without a parent?

 Homeschooling is education, at home, by the child’s parents.

-Homeschool parents frequently have their child take classes outside the home (so it’s not like you can’t have another person do some of the teaching), but the primary party overseeing the work in homeschooling is the child’s parent.
+HOWEVER, homeschool parents frequently have their child take classes outside the home (so it’s not like you can’t have another person do some of the teaching), but the primary party (you, the parent) oversees the work in homeschooling.

 The short answer: